robert7/nixnote2/README.md

 (from /your_path_to_qt/Tools/mingw[version]/bin, /your_path_to_qt/[version]/mingw[version]/bin, tidy folder, poppler folder)
 ```

-Original:

-Should work on Windows, but minor tweaks will be needed to make it run.
-I currently have no time for it.
-Pull request is welcome.
-No sure its worth the effort, as there is
-quite decent official Evernote client for Windows.

 ## Donations
 If you would like to support the project, you can send me some little amount via paypal: https://paypal.me/nixnote2